Approaching 260 weeks of weekly payments of compensation

 When weekly payments end

-Workers are not entitled to weekly payments after a combined period of 260 weeks (whether or not consecutive), unless they have been assessed as having a degree of permanent impairment of more than 20 per cent.
+Workers are not entitled to weekly payments after a combined period of 260 weeks, unless they have been assessed as having a degree of permanent impairment of more than 20 per cent.

 Approaching 260 weeks